mmreda/location-tracking/README.md

 The app has a fragment with a Google Map view.
 It checks for location permissions and enables the map's location functionality.
 It allows the user to start location tracking which starts a foreground service to get location updates.
 It stores the locations in a Room database and shows the path on the map.
 The user can also get directions between points and stop location tracking.

 ## Some of the Technologies and Techniques Used

-The app follows the MVVM Architecture Pattern.
+- MVVM
+- Clean Architecture
 - Room
 - Retrofit
 - Data Binding
 - Foreground Service
 - Kotlin Coroutines
+- Flow
+- Dagger Hilt
 - Permissions
 - Google Maps API
 - Directions API
 - Google Location Services API
-- Dependency Injection (Hilt)

 ### API KEY
 You need to generate an API key from Google Cloud Consol by going to https://play.google.com/console